 What tax obligations are there?
 What taxes do the company and the employee have to pay?
 How can double taxation be avoided?
-How can relocation expenses be optimized?

 There is a misconception that globalization only affects large corporations.
 But globalization is actually a crucial factor for all companies, including SMEs.
 Many tax-related questions arise in human resources departments when they have to hire a foreign employee who they have to bring to Spain, or when they relocate a Spanish employee abroad.